kkacquah/jekyll-now/_posts/2018-6-2-AI-Derivatives-Compressor.md

 # Next Steps

-1. Build a deep learning agent to play in this model, right now the cross entropy agent from the OpenAI Gym package that I am using has quite poor performance; I made this gym enviroment to test architectures with stronger pattern recognition abilities, and I certainly would like to test my environment on such architectures.
+1. Build a deep learning agent trained with my model, as of right now the cross entropy agent from the OpenAI Gym package that I am using has quite poor performance; I made this gym enviroment to test architectures with stronger pattern recognition abilities, and I certainly would like to test my environment on such architectures.

-1. I have been playing quite a bit with the idea of sending the reinforcement learning agent information about only portions of the singular value decompisition of the "current state adjacency matrix".
+1. I have been playing quite a bit with the idea of sending the reinforcement learning agent information about only portions of the singular value decompisition of the "current state adjacency matrix" (such as its [SVD](https://en.wikipedia.org/wiki/Singular-value_decomposition)).
 This would help accentuate patterns within the adjacency matrix amongst banks with very distinct trading patterns.
-Once I am able to begin to work more seriously on using a deep learning architecture for policy discovery this will definitly be the first mutation of the very noisy adjacency matrix I will try.
+Once I am able to begin to work more seriously on using a deep learning architecture for policy discovery this will definitly be the first mutation of the very noisy adjacency matrix that I will try.

+# Codebase

+The Open AI Gym I built, and the random agents I used to test it is all public [here](https://github.com/kkacquah/Continuous-AI-Derivatives-Compressor) on my github.